-If the individual or firm Registrants receiving the referral is a registrant, they referrals are responsible for:
+Registrants receiving referrals are responsible for:

 - carrying out all activity requiring registration that results from the referral arrangement, and - communicating with referred clients.

 Registered firms are required to be parties to referral agreements.
 This ensures that they are aware of these arrangements so they can adequately supervise their representatives and monitor compliance with the agreements.
 This does not preclude the individual registrant from also being a party to the agreement.
 Registered individuals cannot enter into referral arrangements independently of their sponsoring firms or without their knowledge.